Unlock powerful shopper insights with omnichannel payments.

 Put an end to out-of-stock issues.
 Serving up your entire inventory to shoppers via in-store kiosks or tablets.
 They can then pay for the item with an in-store/online transaction.
 In some cases, endless aisles can increase sales by up to 14% (Drapers Multichannel Report).

 Omnichannel retailing might still seem a long way off.
-But, with the right payments partner, you start reaping the benefits right now.
+But, with the right payments partner, you start reaping the benefits right now and take your next steps towards unified commerce.